Bynder/bynder-python-sdk/README.md

 # Bynder Python SDK

 The main goal of this SDK is to speed up the integration of Bynder customers who use Python.
-Making it easier to connect to the Bynder API (http://docs.bynder.apiary.io) and executing requests on it.
+Making it easier to connect to the Bynder API (http://docs.bynder.apiary.io) and execute requests on it.

 ## Requirements and dependencies